Top Five Things to See and Do in Barcelona

 No holiday to Spain would be complete without a trip to the beach, so spend the day relaxing on the golden sands of Barceloneta.
 Over one kilometre in length, the beach is the perfect way to soak up the glorious Spanish sunshine and get a view of the iconic three chimneys, a symbol of Barcelona’s industry.
 Cool off with a dip in the refreshing Mediterranean Sea or purchase an ice cream from one of the many vendors located along the coastline.

 With so many activities to pack into your Barcelona holiday, it is important to have a place to lay your head after a long day exploring.
 Barcelona offers a number of different hotels, including a range of luxury accommodation like the ALMA Barcelona.
-However, if you are travelling on a budget, operators like Very Cheap Holidays can offer cheap Spain holidays, providing hotels that deliver everything you need in a Barcelona base without breaking the bank.
+However, if you are travelling on a budget, operators like can offer , providing hotels that deliver everything you need in a Barcelona base without breaking the bank.